bitjson/chip-paypro/readme.md

 - The URI scheme must be `bitcoincash` or `bitcoin` (see [Support for `bitcoin` URI scheme](#support-for-bitcoin-uri-scheme)).
 - The `address` is a Bitcoin Cash address in [CashAddress format](https://reference.cash/protocol/blockchain/encoding/cashaddr); if `address` is not provided, the `r` parameter (Request URL) is required.
-- Any number of optional query parameters may follow `?`, in any order, with each definition separated by `&`.
+- Any number of unique, optional query parameters may follow `?`, in any order, with each definition separated by `&`.

 #### Payment URI Parameters